FelipeRT98/Drops/README.md

 - I was interested in learning about low-level platform-specific toolkits, exploring Windows features and creating software compatible with multiple Windows versions.

-- (Windows XP, Visual C++ 2008, WinAPI, C++03) – This combination let me achieve my goals.
-XP was the first version fully based on the WinNT architecture, removing dependence on MS-DOS.
+- A screensaver could be made compatible as far back as Windows 95.
+I chose to start from Windows XP because it was the first version fully based on the WinNT architecture, removing dependence on MS-DOS.

 ## Build

-Drops was developed in Visual C++ 2008 on Windows XP using C++03.
+Drops was developed in Visual C++ 2008 on Windows XP, using C++03.

 To build the project yourself: